 Granitestone brings its proven quality to a novel, flattened stone frying pan design in a square shape.
 It’s got a pressed aluminum core and mineral-infused triple-layer coating.
 And with its metal handle, it’s highly oven safe.

 The aluminum core delivers high conductivity for quick and even heating.
 The coating is tough; the brand says it’s infused with diamonds and titanium (whoa) and safe for use with metal utensils.
 It also gives the thumbs-up to dishwasher cleaning.
-Finally, the pan is oven safe up to a temperature I’d be uncomfortable baking at 500°F/260°C.
+Finally, the pan is oven safe up to a temperature I’d be uncomfortable baking at: a whopping 500°F/260°C.

 Square shape, flat design